 A caster that can rotate 360 degrees and move in various directions.

 Flexible casters are used for shopping carts in general supermarkets and chairs with casters.
+Almost all our company’s dollies and containers with legs use flexible casters.

 Fixed caster